-Buddleja davidii which is also spelled Buddleia davidii is named after a French missionary called Father Armand David.
+Buddleja davidii is also spelled Buddleia davidii.
+It is named after a French missionary, Father Armand David.
 This plant is native to China and Japan.
-It is sometimes referred to as Summer Lilac, Orange Eye, or Butterfly Bush.
+They also call it Summer Lilac, Orange Eye, or Butterfly Bush.

-Plant Buddleja davidii in early spring after the cold.
-Deadheading will also encourage more flowers and prevents self-seeding.
-Also don’t leave any clippings on the ground as it could easily take root!
-No disease but watch out for red spider mite and capsid bug.
+Prune Buddleja davidii in early spring after the cold.
+Deadheading will also encourage more flowers and prevent self-seeding.
+Don’t leave any clippings on the ground as it could easily take root!
+Buddleja davidii is disease-free.
+Watch out for red spider mite and capsid bug.